 Based on whaling statistics, the pre-1905 population of humpback whales in the North Pacific was estimated to be 15,000 (Rice 1978), but this population was reduced by whaling to approximately 1,200 by 1966 (Johnson and Wolman 1984).
 A photo-identification study in 2004-2006 estimated the abundance of humpback whales in the entire Pacific Basin to be approximately 18,000-20,000 (Calambokidis et al. 2008).
 Estimates of regional abundance in the California/Oregon stratum from that study (1,702) are less precise than estimates from dedicated west-coast studies.
-Barlow and Forney (2007) estimated 1,096 (CV= 0.22) humpbacks in California, Oregon, and Washington waters based on summer/fall ship line-transect surveys in 2001.
+Barlow and Forney (2007) estimated 1,096 (CV=0.22) humpbacks in California, Oregon, and Washington waters based on summer/fall ship line-transect surveys in 2001.
 Forney (2007) estimated 1,769 (CV=0.16) humpbacks in the same region based on a 2005 summer/fall ship line-transect survey, which included additional fine-scale coastal strata not included in the 2001 survey.
-The combined 2001 and 2005 linetransect estimate of abundance is the geometric mean of the two annual estimates, or 1,392 (CV=0.13).
-Calambokidis et al. (2004) estimated humpback whale abundance in these feeding areas from 1991 to 2003 using Petersen mark-recapture estimates based on photo-identification collections in adjacent pairs of years (Figure 2).
-These data show a general upward trend in abundance followed by a large (but not statistically significant) drop in the 1999/2000 and 2000/2001 estimates.
-The 2002/2003 mark-recapture population estimate (1,391, CV=0.22) is higher than any previous mark-recapture estimates and may indicate that the apparent decline in the previous two estimates exaggerates any real decline that might have occurred (Calambokidis et al. 2003) or that a real decline was followed by an influx of new whales from another area (Calambokidis et al. 2004).
-This latter view is substantiated by the greater fraction of new whales seen for the first time in 2003 (Calambokidis et al. 2004).
-In general, markrecapture estimates are negatively biased due to heterogeneity in sighting probabilities (Hammond 1986); however, this bias is likely to be minimal because the above mark-recapture estimate is based on data from nearly half of the entire population (the 2002/2003 data contained 542 known individuals).
-The best estimate of abundance is the unweighted geometric mean of 2002/2003 mark-recapture and 2001-2005 line transect estimates, or 1,391 (CV=0.13) whales.
+Barlow (2010) recently estimated 1,090 (CV=0.41) humpback whales from a 2008 summer/fall ship line-transect survey of the same region.
+The combined 2005 and 2008 line-transect estimate of abundance is the geometric mean of the two annual estimates, or 1,389 (CV=0.21).
+Calambokidis et al. (2009) estimated humpback whale abundance in these feeding areas from 1991 to 2008 using Petersen mark-recapture estimates based on photo-identification collections in adjacent pairs of years (Figure 2).
+The 2007/2008 mark-recapture population estimate for California and Oregon (2,043, CV=0.10) is higher than any previous mark-recapture estimates (Calambokidis et al. 2009).
+In general, mark-recapture estimates are negatively biased due to heterogeneity in sighting probabilities (Hammond 1986); however, this bias is likely to be minimal because the above mark-recapture estimate is based on data from nearly a third of the entire population (the 2007/2008 data contained 672 known individuals).
+The estimate of 2,043 humpback whales in 2007/2008 is also a negatively biased estimate of this stock because it excludes some whales in Washington.
+The best estimate of abundance for this stock is the mark-recapture estimate of 2,043 (CV=0.10), which is also the most precise estimate.